Vive La Normandie

 …the purveyors of Hoffman’s ginger ale were less subtle, encouraging drinkers to mix those highballs right now

-…you could enjoy that cool one while sitting in front of a Klenzair electric fan, which was probably nothing like riding a dolphin—a strange metaphor, but then again perhaps something else is being suggested here besides electric fans…
+…you could enjoy that cool one while sitting in front of a Klenzair electric fan, which was probably nothing like riding a dolphin—a strange visual metaphor, but then again perhaps something else is being suggested here besides electric fans…

 …no doubt Lois Long took in one of these breezy performances on the rooftop of the Hotel Pennsylvania…